Chalarangelo/30-seconds-of-code/snippets/findLastKey.md

 tags: object,intermediate
 ---

-Returns the last key that satisfies the provided testing function.
+Finds the last key that satisfies the provided testing function.
 Otherwise `undefined` is returned.

 - Use `Object.keys(obj)` to get all the properties of the object.